-The mosquito emoji is coming to your smartphone this summer.
+The mosquito emoji is coming to your smartphone this fall.

 The Unicode Consortium, the nonprofit governing body responsible for determining which emoji are added each year, announced in a blog post Wednesday that it had approved 157 new characters for release in June 2018.
-The new emoji are expected to start showing up on mobile devices in August or September.
+The new emoji are expected to start showing up on mobile devices later this year.

 The mosquito emoji was proposed last year by the Johns Hopkins Center for Communication Programs and the Bill & Melinda Gates Foundation.
 The idea was to make it easier for people to communicate about the public health hazards of the most dangerous animal on Earth.
 Because mosquitoes spread diseases like malaria, Zika, dengue and yellow fever, they contribute to several million deaths and hundreds of millions of illnesses every year.